Oyster Burns: Biography

 In 1890, the Bridegrooms had moved to the National League.
 Burns, now 26, led the league in home runs (13) and RBI (128).
 He hit for the cycle on August 1, 1890—becoming the first Bridegroom to do so.
 The team won the National League pennant, and faced the Louisville Colonels in the 1890 World Series.
 The series ended in a 3–3–1 tie: bad weather led to the cancellation of more games.
 After the 1891 season, Burns' 1892 RBI total was third in the league, and his hits, doubles, triples, and batting average marks were the second highest on the Brooklyn team, now named the Grooms.
 In 1893, between games of a doubleheader, a teammate of Burns, Tom Daly, was sleeping in center field when Burns stabbed Daly with a penknife.
 Daly awoke and turned on the knife, leading to a severed tendon which kept Daly out for two weeks.
 Burns' 1894 batting average (.355) was the highest of his career; his hit and run totals were also the second highest in his career.
 Burns continued to play for the club until 1895, when he played for the New York Giants.
-In his final MLB year, he batted a combined .258 over 53 games.
+In his final major-league season, he batted a combined .258 over 53 games.

 In 1896, Burns' contract was purchased by the minor-league Newark Colts.
 The Colts won the Atlantic League with an 82–61 record, two games above the Hartford Bluebirds, as Burns batted .378.
 The next season, Burns served as a player-coach for the Bluebirds, where he led the team in doubles and batting average.
 In 1901, his final managerial year, he managed the Portland, Maine team of the New England League.

 After retiring from baseball, Burns lived in Brooklyn until his death on November 11, 1928.
 He was buried in Holy Cross Cemetery in North Arlington, New Jersey.